 EXISTING REGULATIONS FOR SHORT TERM RENTALS (STRs)

 Currently, short term rental operations are only permitted in the Residential-Commercial (RC) zone and the Visitor Commercial (VC) zone and where otherwise provided for by development entitlement (i.e. Wave Crest Time Shares, Hotel Specific Plan, and the 941 Camino Del Mar Specific Plan).
 STRs are not permitted in residential zones.
 New regulations are in process.
 View the frequently asked questions (PDF) handout.

-STR REGULATIONS - IN PROCESS (awaiting Coastal Commission approval)
+STR REGULATIONS - IN PROCESS (awaiting resolution of various legal challenges)

 On Monday, November 6, 2017, the City Council adopted an Ordinance to establish new regulations for short term rentals (rentals less than 30 consecutive days).
 View the adopted ordinance (PDF).